-7 Best Restaurants in Loreto, Mexico: A Local’s Guide to Top Dining Spots
+7 Best Restaurants in Loreto, Mexico: 2026 Local Guide

-Loreto: A Town Rich in History and Culture
+Loreto: A Town Rich in History, Sea, and Local Food

 Founded in 1697, Loreto was the first Spanish settlement on the Baja Peninsula and served as the capital of California until 1777.
-The town’s historical significance is still evident today, from the beautiful Misión de Nuestra Señora de Loreto to the cobblestone streets that evoke a sense of stepping back in time.
-Despite its deep historical roots, Loreto is far from being a relic of the past.
-It’s a vibrant and welcoming town where the warmth of its people is just as captivating as its natural beauty.
+The town’s historical significance is still visible around the Misión de Nuestra Señora de Loreto and the walkable historic center.

 1. Orlando’s Restaurante